Colorado River Structural Deficit

-Over the course of the past several years, the seven Colorado River Basin states, the federal government, and Mexico have developed a proposal that will protect Lake Mead from dropping to critical levels and improve the health of the river system.
+Over the course of the past several years, the seven Colorado River Basin states, the federal government, and Mexico have developed a proposal that would significantly reduce the likliehood of Lake Mead dropping to critical levels and improve the reliability of the river system.
 The Drought Contingency Plan (DCP) proposes sharing reductions among Arizona, California, Nevada and the United States, while still honoring previous agreements.
 The reductions to Arizona’s and Nevada’s Colorado River supplies will be earlier and deeper than those agreed to in 2007.
 Under this plan, California, for the first time ever, would agree to take reductions in Colorado River deliveries if Lake Mead drops to specified elevations.

-There is consensus among the parties as well as the broader water community that the plan is necessary and practical.
-It will provide much needed certainty regarding the longer-term reliability of Colorado River supplies.
+There is consensus among the parties as well as the broader water community that additional action is necessary.
+DCP could provide much needed certainty regarding the longer-term reliability of Colorado River supplies.

 There is a hurdle remaining, however.
-The deeper and earlier reductions to central and southern Arizona’s water supplies will affect water users sooner than previously anticipated and the impacts aren’t equitable.
-If all of the stakeholders aren’t on board, it will be impossible to pass legislation to enable the state to enter into the DCP agreement.
+The deeper and earlier reductions to central and southern Arizona’s water supplies will affect water users sooner than previously anticipated.
+These impacts are not equitable; they are based on an existing priority system.
+If all of the stakeholders, regardless of priority, are not on board, it will be impossible to pass legislation to enable the state to enter into the DCP agreement.

 Testifying before the U.S. Senate Subcommittee on Energy and Natural Resources, ADWR Director Buschatzke stated, “Collaboration and an all-hands-on-deck approach is the future of the Colorado River.”
 Credit: Ben Moffat/Cronkite News

-To secure support for DCP, the Director of ADWR is leading an effort among leaders in the water community to create a plan—known as DCP Plus—to mitigate or delay the impacts of DCP imposed reductions in water allocations to water users within Arizona.
+To secure support for DCP, the Director of ADWR and the General Manager of the Central Arizona Water Conservation District (CAWCD) are leading an effort among stakeholders in the water community to create a plan to mitigate or delay the impacts of DCP imposed reductions in water allocations to water users within Arizona.
 AMWUA is an active participant in these discussions.
-AMWUA has also facilitated discussions among its members regarding opportunities to help shore up Lake Mead levels in advance of DCP and DCP Plus.
+AMWUA has also facilitated discussions among its members regarding opportunities to help shore up Lake Mead levels in advance of DCP.

-In a step toward proving the potential for a DCP Plus Plan, the Bureau of Reclamation, the State of Arizona, the City of Phoenix, the Walton Family Foundation, and the Gila River Indian Community have entered into a historic, $6 million, five-party agreement that will enable the Gila River Indian Community to leave 40,000 acre-feet of its 2017 allocation in Lake Mead.
+In a step toward proving the potential for an Arizona DCP implementation plan, the Bureau of Reclamation, the State of Arizona, the City of Phoenix, the Walton Family Foundation, and the Gila River Indian Community entered into a historic, $6 million, five-party agreement that enabled the Gila River Indian Community to leave 40,000 acre-feet of its 2017 allocation in Lake Mead.